 The pay is also pretty good for these positions and you don’t really need a degree to get started.
 If you’re serious about advancing and increasing your earning potential, then a 2-year degree and a license may be necessary.

-Most positions require an associates degree.
+A paralegal is another good option for those who want to work without too much human interaction.
+Most of your time will be spent alone conducting legal research, gathering information, and drafting legal documents.
+Most positions require an associate’s degree.
 Getting certified through the Empire State Alliance of Paralegal Associations (ESAPA) is also a plus.

 Don’t let social anxiety get in the way of something you really want to do.
 If there is a certain career or industry you have in mind that requires social interaction, just go for it.